Tag Archive for: turpentine bush

 Have you noticed that landscapes around parking lots and shopping malls look somewhat lackluster?
 This is often due to a combination of over-pruning, over-planting, and the wrong plant in the wrong place.

-Sadly, this is so commonplace that a beautifully designed and well-maintained landscape stands out, which is where I found myself recently.
+Sadly, this is so commonplace.
+A beautifully designed and well-maintained landscape stands out as a shiny diamond.

-My husband and I went to our local outlet mall to buy some clothes for him, and I hadn’t walked more than a couple of steps when I realized that something was wrong – actually right!
-The parking lot islands weren’t filled with overcrowded shrubs pruned into round balls and cupcake shapes.
+My husband and I went to our local outlet mall to buy some clothes for him.
+I hadn’t walked more than a couple of steps when I realized that something was wrong.
+Well… actually right!
+The parking lot islands have shrubs that are spaciously planted and not pruned into round balls and cupcake shapes.

-Most of the plants were natives and allowed to grow together and in their natural shapeswhich begs the question, who created a rule that plants can’t touch each other?
+Most of the plants were native plants.
+The landscape grows together attractively and in natural shapes.
+This begs the question, who created a rule that plants can’t touch each other?

 Baja fairy duster (Calliandra californica), turpentine bush (Ericameria laricifolia), and chuparosa (Justicia californica)

-Shrubs such as Baja fairy duster (Calliandra californica), turpentine bush (Ericameria laricifolia), and chuparosa (Justicia californica), intermingled with ornamental grasses like pink muhly (Muhlenbergia capillaris)
+Shrubs such as Baja fairy duster (Calliandra californica), turpentine bush (Ericameria laricifolia), and chuparosa (Justicia californica) stood out.
+The shrubs are combined with ornamental grasses like pink muhly (Muhlenbergia capillaris)

-I confess that I wasn’t a very helpful shopping companion for my husband as I kept being distracted by the attractive landscaping and stopping to take pictures.
+I confess I didn’t make a very helpful shopping companion for my husband.
+The attractive landscaping constantly distracts me, causing me to stop frequently to take pictures.

 fabulous yellow orchid vine (Callaeum macropterum)